Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation: Experiments

-\paragraph{Models} We evaluate AAT on CLIP~\cite{radford2021learning} and Chinese-CLIP~\cite{yang2022chinese}, across ViT-B, ViT-L, and ViT-H. Specifically, we use OpenCLIP released models~\cite{ilharco} trained on LAION-2B (a subset of LAION-5B~\cite{schuhmann2022laion}) and Chinese-CLIP released models trained on about 200M Chinese image-text pairs.
+We evaluate AAT using CLIP~\cite{radford2021learning} and Chinese-CLIP~\cite{yang2022chinese}, across ViT-B, ViT-L, and ViT-H. Specifically, we use OpenCLIP released models~\cite{ilharco} trained on LAION-2B (a subset of LAION-5B~\cite{schuhmann2022laion}) and Chinese-CLIP released models trained on 200M Chinese image-text pairs.